Extreme living: homes at the end of the Earth

 Gridlessness family home, British Columbia, Canada

-There is no running water in the dwelling, so rain is collected and stored underground before being brought into the main house in buckets.
-It is filtered through a ‘Berkey’ filtration system for drinking, or heated on the wood-burner for washing.
-Jeff and Rose homeschool their daughters, so the table is where the family eat, socialise and also study.
+There's no running water in the dwelling, so rainwater is collected and stored underground before being brought into the main house in buckets.
+It's filtered through a Berkey filtration system to make it suitable for drinking, or heated on the wood-burner for washing.

 Gridlessness family home, British Columbia, Canada